Mr-Zamora/JSON-to-SQL/COMPARE.md

 ## Conclusion

-After completing these exercises, you should have a practical understanding of the key differences between JSON and SQL approaches:
+After completing these exercises, you should have a practical understanding of the key differences between JSON, SQL, and SQLAlchemy approaches:

 1. **ID Management**:
    - JSON: Reuses IDs to maintain a compact sequence